aprilrd/jenkinsfile-recipes/README.md

 ```groovy
 currentBuild.description = buildStatus
 ```
-So if you want to set the description based on a stage:
+So if you want to set the description based on a Pipeline stage:
 ```groovy
 failure {
     script {